-A marital search model is used to examine the impact on marriage of technological innovation in contraception.
-The model is setup in Section 4.
+A marital search model is developed to examine, both theoretically and quantitatively, the impact on marriage of technological innovation in contraception.
+The model is set up in Section 29.4.
 In particular, each period a single searches for a partner on a marriage market.
-If the person is matched, they can choose to have a casual relationship with the partner or enter into marriage.
+If the person is matched, they can choose either to have a casual relationship with the partner or enter into marriage.
 There are two types of casual relationships; viz., sexual and nonsexual ones.
-A nonmarital sexual love affair involves the risk of pregnancy, which depends on the effectiveness of contraception.
+A non-marital sexual love affair involves the risk of pregnancy, which depends on the effectiveness of contraception.

-When choosing between a casual relationship and marriage a person examines the marriageability of their partner versus the momentary utility from a nonmarital romance and then continuing the search for a more marriageable mate.
-This choice is presented in Section 5.
+When choosing between a casual relationship and marriage a person examines the marriageability of their partner versus the momentary utility from a non-marital romance and then continuing the search for a more marriageable mate.
+This choice is presented in Section 29.5.
 To keep things simple, the analysis abstracts from divorce.
-Likewise, when deciding between an abstinent or a sexual relationship the individual weighs off the extra utility from having sex against the expected cost of an out-of-wedlock birth.
-This decision is formalized in Section 6.
-It is established theoretically that an improvement in contraceptive technology leads to: a decline in the rate of marriage (Section 5); an increase in the fraction of the population that are never-married (Section 7.1); a postponement in the age of marriage (Section 7.1); and a rise in the fraction of singles that are sexual active (Section 7.2).
-Out-of-wedlock births may rise or fall with an advance in contraceptive technology (Section 7.4).
+Likewise, when deciding between either a premarital abstinent or a sexual relationship the individual weighs off the extra utility from having sex against the expected cost of an out-of-wedlock birth.
+This decision is formalized in Section 29.6.
+It is established theoretically that an improvement in contraceptive technology leads to: a decline in the rate of marriage (Section 29.5); an increase in the fraction of the population that are never-married (Section 29.7.1); a postponement in the age of marriage (Section 29.7.1); and a rise in the fraction of singles that are sexually active (Section 29.7.2).
+Out-of-wedlock births may rise or fall with an advance in contraceptive technology (Section 29.7.4).